tinymce/tinymce-docs/advanced/creating-a-plugin.md

 If multiple plugins have the same identifier, one will override the others.

-The metadata object can contain the following values:
+Optionally, the function passed to `PluginManager.add()` can return an object that contains data that {{ site.productname }} or other plugins can use. {{ site.companyname }} recommends including a `getMetadata` callback that returns an object containing data that can be used to populate the list of plugins in the [Help plugin]({{ site.baseurl }}/plugins/opensource/help) dialog.
+The metadata object should contain the following values:

 - `name`: A string that contains the plugin's name, usually in a human-readable format.
 - `url`: A string that contains a URL, usually used to link to help documentation.